 (i) Are not covered by the resident agreement; or

-(ii) Cannot be paid for by the resident or the resident's agent.
+(ii) Cannot be paid for by the resident or the resident agent.

-(31)
+(31) "Family" means a group of two or more individuals related by legal status or affection who consider themselves a family.

 [(28)] (32) "Family council" means a group of individuals who work together to protect the rights of and improve the quality of life of residents of an assisted living program.

+[(29)] (33) Financial exploitation.

-[(29)] (33) "Financial exploitation" means the misappropriation of a resident's assets or income, including spending the resident's assets or income:
+(a) "Financial exploitation" means the misappropriation of a resident's assets or income, including spending the resident's assets or income:

-(a) Against the will of or without the consent of the resident or the resident agent; or
+[(a)] (i) Against the will of or without the consent of the resident or the resident agent; or

-(b) For the use and benefit of a person other than the resident, if the resident or agent has not consented to the expenditure.agent
+[(b)] (ii) For the use and benefit of a person other than the resident, if the resident or resident agent has not consented to the expenditure.

+(b) “Financial exploitation” includes misappropriation of the resident’s funds by the resident agent.

 [(30)] (34) "Frequent" means occurring or appearing quite often or at close intervals, but not continuously.

-[(31)] (35) "Health care practitioner" means an individual who provides health care services and is licensed under Health Occupations Article, Annotated Code of Maryland.
+[(31)] (35) "Health care practitioner" means a physician, certified nurse practitioner, or a physician’s assistant who provides health care services and is licensed under Health Occupations Article, Annotated Code of Maryland.

 [(32)] (36) "Health condition" means the status of a resident's physical, mental, and psychosocial well-being.

-[(33)] (37) "Home health services" means those services provided under the provisions of Health-General Article, [§19-404,Annotated Code of Maryland, and COMAR 10.07.10]§§ 19-401 and §§ 19-4A-01.
+[(33)] (37) "Home health services" means those services provided [under the provisions of] as defined in Health-General Article, [§19-404,Annotated Code of Maryland, and COMAR 10.07.10] §§ 19-401—19-410 or §§ 19-4A-01—19-4A-10. .

-[(34)] (38) "Household member" means an individual living in an assisted living facility who is not a resident or staff member.
+[(34)] (38) "Household member" means an individual living in an assisted living program [] who is not a resident or staff member.

 [(35)] (39) "Incident" means: